General

 My husband, David, and I currently live north of Atlanta, near the foothills of North Georgia’s Blue Ridge Mountains, a subrange of the Appalachians.
 The Dallas, Texas, area is where we grew up and will always be home.

 I’ve been writing and editing professionally since 2006.
-Learn more about my professional background.

 Recipes